herberthenrique/herberthenrique.github.io/_data/blog/postmortem.md

 If you wanna know more about DevOps and SRE, don't forget the read [Google's SRE books](https://landing.google.com/sre/books/) or the amazing The DevOps Handbook

-**We have jobs open for [SRE Engineer at SumUp](https://sumup.com/careers/positions/s%c3%a3o-paulo-brazil/engineering/devops-engineer/4515680002/), come talk with me or Hernandes if you're interested.**
+**We have jobs open for [SRE/DevOps Engineer at SumUp](https://sumup.com/careers/positions/s%c3%a3o-paulo-brazil/engineering/devops-engineer/4515680002/), come talk to me or Hernandes if you're interested.**

 Are you doing postmortem meetings at your company?
 How it's going [send me a tweet at @herberth3nrique](https://twitter.com/herberth3nrique)!